purplelord2003/Jumper-Game/README.md

 There are 3 types of obstacles(platforms) for the player to navigate through as he jumps upwards: regular platforms, lava platforms and ice platforms.

 1. Regular platforms: These are safe platforms for the player to stand on and the platforms are stationary.
-2. Lava platforms: These platforms are lethal for the player and the player will die instantly if he comes into contact with them.
-A lava platform will be accompanied by a regular platform placed adjacent to it so the player has to choose the correct platform to jump onto.
-3. Ice platform: These are safe platforms for the player but they move from side to side.
+2. Ice platform: These are safe platforms for the player but they move from side to side.
 The player will also move along with an ice platform if he is standing on it.
+3. Lava platforms: These platforms are lethal for the player and the player will die instantly if he comes into contact with them.
+A lava platform will be accompanied by a regular platform placed adjacent to it and an ice platform placed slightly below the lava platform (that moves to the right/left) so the player can jump onto the ice platform to go to either side of the screen to then jump onto the regular platform to survive.

 Do take note that the player will be 'blocked' if he collides with the underneath or sides of the platform.
 Therefore, he has to maneuver around the platform and land on it to successfully stand on it.